gahfy/chilindoweather/README.md

 I also wish I had more time to make landscape and tablets designs.
 I only managed designs in all size and density portrait phones, but nothing else...
 Even if Landscape design is not that bad, it could have been optimized.

+I'm also not proud of having localized the app only into three languages (english, arabic and french).
+I asked some friends of mine which were living in Thailand and in Spain to provide spanish and thai translation, but it was not done when finalizing the project.

+Basically, if you would have given me two days, I would have been able to provide a minimal application (with less design, less CI, ...) and if you would have given me two years, I would still find something missing :-)

 ## Features

 ### Assumptions